Fra-Sala/Project_PCSC/README.md

 ## About the implicit methods
-Implicit methods require, at each timestep, the solution of a nonlinear equation g(x) = 0.
+Implicit methods require, at each timestep, the solution of a nonlinear equation $g(x) = 0$.
 To solve such equations, two algorithms were implemented: fixed point iterations, and Broyden method (quasi-Newton method).
 Both methods are iterative, which means that a stopping criteria must be chosen.
 In this project, both algorithm are stopped when either the number of iterations equals nmax (by default, nmax = 1000) or when the difference between two values of x is smaller, in absolute value, than a given tolerance tol (by default, tol = 1e-8).
 The ODE solver tries first the fixed point iteration algorithm; if it fails to converge, the program switches to Broyden method.
 In this case an exception is thrown, and a warning is printed to let the user know about this behaviour.